Get

 Tibetan Mastiff Temperament

 Tibetan Mastiffs are a working breed that was initially bred to be flock guardians and watchdogs.
 These dogs were selectively bred to have protective instincts and use their intuition to protect flocks and homes independently.
-They’re highly intelligent, but they can be difficult to train because they tend to have a mind of their own.
+They’re highly intelligent, but they can sometimes be challenging to train because they tend to have a mind of their own.

 Tibetan Mastiffs won’t shy away from being non-compliant if they don’t trust their owners and disagree with them.
 So, it’s important to build strong bonds with Tibetan Mastiffs and start obedience training with them as early as possible.